markx86/uefi-os-template/README.md

 - Windows Hypervisor Platform
 - Hyper-V (if available)

-**Note:** As of right now XServer redirection works only on Windows and Linux hosts.
+**Note:** As of right now X11 forwarding works only on Windows and Linux hosts.

 Before you get started make sure you have virtualization enabled.
 Head over to the [Vagrant](https://www.vagrantup.com/) website and download the appropriate version for your system.